Manson (film): Post release

 When "Squeaky" Fromme attempted to assassinate President Gerald Ford in 1975, the Manson film was banned by United States district court Judge Thomas McBride in order to preserve Fromme's constitutional right to a fair and speedy trial.
 Robert Hendrickson's freedom of speech was thus set aside and the matter was taken by the ACLU to the Supreme Court.

 Soundtrack music for the film was created by Brooks Poston and Paul Watkins, two former Manson associates.
 As well, music performed by the Manson Family can also be heard on the soundtrack.

 Accolades

 It was nominated for an Academy Award for Best Documentary Feature.

 Home video

 The film was released legitimately on VHS in 1987, but because of an alleged mafia plot Hendrickson spent much of the 1990s suing eBay for allowing bootleg dvd copies of the film to be released.
 The film has been released and sold in limited copies on DVD signed by Hendrickson on Amazon before his death in 2016.

+Legacy

+The film has been sampled in popular music, most notably in the opening track 742617000027 from Slipknot’s self-titled 1999 album.
+The track features the line “The whole thing, I think it’s sick,” taken from the film's interview with Corey Hurst, a former cellmate of Manson family member Susan Atkins.